yunusulucay/data_analysis_apache_pig/README.md

 Embedded Mode (UDF) − Apache Pig provides the provision of defining our own functions (User Defined Functions) in programming languages such as Java, and using them in our script.

-In this tutorial I have used batch mode and made the development using Batch Mode.
+In this tutorial I have used batch mode and made the development using Batch Mode so I write codes on Pig Latin.
 I used Docker as a Hadoop environment.
 In my previous repo I created hadoop environment that have 1 namenode and 3 datanode on docker(https://github.com/yunusulucay/docker-hadoop-spark).
 I installed Pig on this system.

 References:

 https://www.tutorialspoint.com/apache_pig/index.htm

 https://data-flair.training/blogs/hadoop-pig-tutorial/